This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Place your oven racks inside the trash bag and tie them tightly.
 Now place the trash bag in a bin and keep it outside.
 The fumes will circulate in due time so the racks can be set vertical inside the bin but better results are noticed when they are set flat.

 3. Let the oven racks sit in ammonia for at least 6-7 hours (leaving them overnight is always preferable).

 4. Wearing proper protective gear like gloves and goggles open the trash bag in a ventilated space (preferably backyard).
 Place the racks down and using a hose and strong water stream rinse them thoroughly.
 Wipe them with a rag, let them completely dry, and place them back inside the oven.

-6. With Lemon and Baking soda cleanse
+6. Lemon and Baking Soda Cleanse

 This is the easiest one of all and works best if you are a regular oven racks cleaner.
 All you need for this are some lemons and baking soda.